casework/ontology.caseontology.org/CONTRIBUTE.md

 $ ip a s
 ```

-To modify the nginx configuration file and add a hostname, add the following line as follows:
+To modify the nginx configuration file and add a hostname, change the `server_name` line as follows:

 ```patch
  server {